-Today’s intercept mission achieved both an actual collision of the AAD test vehicle with the incoming ballistic missile target, as well as an explosive intercept, since the pre-fragmented warhead on-board the AAD was also made to explode using the missile’s radio proximity fuze (RPF).
+Today’s intercept mission was as an explosive intercept, with the pre-fragmented warhead on-board the AAD being made to explode using the missile’s radio proximity fuze (RPF).

 AAD was initially guided by its on-board inertial navigation system (INS) which received continuous updates about the incoming target’s trajectory from ground-based radars through a secure data link.
 After that, a radio frequency (RF) seeker in AAD’s nose cone section tracked the target while an intercept course was plotted by its on-board computer (OBC)